Cryhelyxx/python-spider/README.md

 python-spider
 =============

-This is some of the web crawler written in Python.
+These are some the web crawler by Cryhelyxx written in Python.